MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-associate-records-early-bound.md

 ---
 title: "Sample: Associate records (early bound) (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "This sample shows how to associate a contact with three account records using the IOrganizationService.EntityReferenceCollection) method.
 It also shows how to use the IOrganizationService.EntityReferenceCollection) method"
-keywords: ""
+keywords:
 ms.date: 12/15/2017
 ms.service: crm-online
 ms.custom:
 ms.topic: samples
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)" ms.assetid: 6e711355-6041-4db9-9932-375a8e8705df
+  - Dynamics 365 for Customer Engagement (online) ms.assetid: 6e711355-6041-4db9-9932-375a8e8705df
 author: JimDaly
 ms.author: jdaly